 The close collaboration between Air BP and Caspian has enabled us to approach training of operational staff and front line leaders in a way which allows them to develop a deeper understanding of human performance, using games to help deliver the key learning outcomes.

 Global HSSE Leader, AIR BP

-We combine our unique mix of experience in research, psychology (registered with Health and Care Professions Council), IT and games development to create engaging learning experiences.
+We combine our unique mix of experience in human factors, psychology (registered with Health and Care Professions Council), IT and games development to create engaging learning experiences.
 We have a range of expert partners meaning we can tackle a wide range of projects.

 of training participants said they learnt more using our games than traditional training (n=76)

 *these games can also be used effectively during face-to-face training

 - ScenarioQ is a versatile scenarios quiz game that can be played over webinar and adapted to your content.

 - Control Panel is an interactive Human Factors game that introduces and demonstrates the impact of contextual factors such as design, workload and distraction on human performance.

 of training participants found our games more enjoyable than traditional training (n=128)